- Shipping Rules UI Lesson 1: File management

 - You can add more Conditions by clicking the plus sign.
 This will create an additional Conditions line.

-- If you need more Select Rules, simply click the New button at the top and repeat step 1-6 above.
+- If you need more Select Rules, simply click the New button at the top and repeat the steps above.

 - Click Save when you have finished creating your Select Rules.